-Contrary to common belief, woodworm actually refers to many different species, including death watch, house longhorn, common furniture beetle and powder post among others.
-However, all of these species have one thing in common: they all bore through wood during the larval stage of their lives before turning into full-grown beetles and leaving the nest.
+Contrary to common belief, woodworm refers to many different species, including deathwatch, house longhorn, common furniture beetle and powder post.
+However, these species have one thing in common: they all bore through the wood during the larval stage of their lives before turning into full-grown beetles and leaving the nest.

 One of the most common types is the common furniture beetle, which generally attacks softwoods like pine.
 Most other species also attack softwoods, but they rarely cause structural damage to timber frames or furniture unless they tunnel along the grain of the wood.
-A potentially more harmful species is the death watch beetle, which tends to attack hardwoods like oak and chestnut, but only after they have been softened by damp-related rot.
+A potentially more harmful species is the deathwatch beetle, which tends to attack hardwoods like oak and chestnut, but only after softened by damp-related rot.